 - Government intervention always causes detrimental, unintended consequences: Whenever a new law, regulation, tax, fee, or directive is passed down from government onto consumers or producers, those consumers and producers (often subconsciously) adapt their behavior.
 Higher income taxes, for instance, means less disposable income and thus less income for small businesses.
 These small businesses, in turn, must employ fewer people and charge higher prices for their products.
 A minimum wage, which on the surface looks like a compassionate measure by government, means the unemployed, and especially the unskilled, will have an even smaller pool of job opportunities.
 As companies are forced to pay their workers more than they value their labor at, they will inevitably shift the burden onto their consumers with higher prices, or employ fewer people, or, as is happening in the fast-food industry in the United States, computerize.

-Much of the work Martin does at the Free Market Foundation as its legal researcher is to show government and the public that new laws and regulations will have these detrimental, unintended consequences.
+Much of the work Martin does at the Free Market Foundation as its Head: Legal Policy and -Research is to show government and the public that new laws and regulations will have these detrimental, unintended consequences.

 In The Real Digital Divide, for instance, of which Martin was the principal co-author, the Department of Telecommunications and Postal Services’ new ICT Policy White Paper was deconstructed.
 Martin and Neil Emerick pointed out that the new centrally-planned telecommunications regime will stifle innovation and expansion as firms need to spend substantially more time, money and effort complying with government directives.